Search

 Technical assistance to small, rural, and Tribal wastewater facilities

-All facilities with air permits must submit an annual emissions inventory report to the MPCA that tracks actual emissions of major pollutants at that facility.
+All facilities with air permits must submit an annual emissions inventory report to the MPCA that tracks the facilities' actual emissions of major pollutants, as directed in their permits.

 Phosphorus management plans help wastewater treatment facility operators and managers evaluate pollution prevention and and management options that can reduce the amount of phosphorus discharged to Minnesota waters.